Oklahoma Medicaid for Seniors & Long-Term Care

 SoonerCare long-term care programs

 Oklahoma administers long-term services and supports (LTSS) for seniors and adults with physical disabilities through a combination of Medicaid programs.
 The Oklahoma Department of Human Services (OKDHS) Aging Services Division coordinates LTSS alongside OHCA.
-Oklahoma operates one of the larger HCBS waiver programs in the region.

 Nursing facility coverage